mfomicheva/tradopad/README.md

-# translation_rater
+# Tradopad
-Small web tool for rating translations on continuous scale from 0 to 100
+Small web tool for evaluating translations with adjustable scale and type of judgments